stevemidway/DAR-2021/Exercise_8.md

 -   Consider colors and/or shapes to distinguish different groups.
 -   Plot separate models (fitted lines) for each random effect level.
 -   Base plotting can do much of this, as can `ggplot` and others.

+**Please email me an R Markdown html-render of your assignment by 5pm Tuesday March 23.**